ImageMagick/Usage-Markdown/crop/index.md

 [![\[IM Text\]](trim_info.txt.gif)](trim_info.txt)

-However if you don't care about this information, just junk it by resetting the page information of the image either using a "`+repage`" operator, or saving to a format that does not save canvas information (such as the JPEG format).
+However, if you don't care about this information, just junk it by resetting the page information of the image either using a "`+repage`" operator, or saving to a format that does not save canvas information (such as the JPEG format).
 Here we do both, to make it clear, that we are junking the canvas information.

 ~~~